 Why Save Money as a Teenager?

 There are many reasons to start saving money as a teen.
-For one, it’s a good habit to get into, especially when you start your career.
+It’s a good habit to get into, especially when you start your career.
 For another, you learn about financial security, which many people (even adults) don’t know very well.